ThomasBowers/Durham-p5-lib/README.md

 ### tree.updateCoords()
 Re calculates the coordinates of a tree needed when position,
-     levels or blength is changed
+     levels blength or height is changed or the tree won't be changed

 **Kind**: instance method of [<code>Tree</code>](#Tree)
 <a name="Tree+draw"></a>